VernonGrant/Emacsify/README.md

 # Emacsify

 An Emacs keymap and configuration for Visual Studio Code.
-This extension is still in active development, so use at your own risk!
+Still in active development, so use at your own risk!
+Welcoming all forms of help to make this extension more awesome!
+Please feel free to summit any question or idea for the extension via [GitHub Issues](https://github.com/VernonGrant/Emacsify/issues/new).

+**Still in active development, so use at your own risk!**

 Please feel free to recommend keybindings, features or report bugs at the following link:
 [Repository Issues](https://github.com/VernonGrant/Emacsify/issues)